omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 A new simulation is basically a new folder containing all files required to create a simulation.
 Usually contains NED files and an INI file, but may contain also CC, H and MSG files if the new simulation requires also additional behavior.
-For new simulations the user selects a parent folder and a simulation name.
-The `targetFolder`, `targetMainFile`, `simulationName` and `simualtionFolderName` variables are based on this selection.
+For new simulations, the user selects a parent folder and a simulation name.
+The `targetFolder`, `targetMainFile`, `simulationName` and `simulationFolderName` variables are based on this selection.

 Other variables that are useful for these templates are:

  * `namespaceName` can be used to refer to the current C++ namespace in CC, H files.
  * `nedPackageName` can be used to refer to the current NED package (based on the current folder of the file)

-==== New INI,MSG or NED File Wizards
+==== New INI, MSG or NED File Wizards

   wizardType = simplemodule, compoundmodule, network, nedfile,
                inifile or msgfile

 For these wizards the user selects a folder and a file name where the generated file should be placed.
 The selected file name can be accessed as
 \${targetFileName} and the target folder as \${targetFolder}. \${targetTypeName} is also defined which is a sanitized and capitalized version of the `targetFileName` variable.
 It can be used as a NED or C++ type inside the templates.
 'New ...
 File Wizards' usually generate only a single file, but multiple files can be generated too if necessary (e.g. simple modules would generate NED, CC and H files).
 There are additional helper variables like:

  * `nedPackageName` for INI and NED files is defining the current NED package which is calculated automatically based on the selected targetFolder
- * `namespaceName` is the current C++ namespace for NED and MSG file wizards
-    (those that usually generate code).
-It is calculated automatically from the targetFolder and from the information provided with the `@namespace` property in the existing NED files.
+ * `namespaceName` is the current C++ namespace for NED and MSG file wizards (those that usually generate code).
+It is calculated automatically from the folder and from the information provided with the `@namespace` property in the existing NED files.

 ==== Import Wizards